-ADOH may consider committing Tax Credits from the following year's annual Tax Credit ceiling amount to the highest scoring Projects submitting an Application under this Plan (a "Forward Allocation") for those Projects that: 1) received a partial Allocation solely for the purpose of maximizing the Allocation of Tax Credits available in the current Tax Credit year; or 2) in the event that ADOH determines that a material error prevented an otherwise qualifying Project from receiving a Reservation.
+ADOH may only consider committing Tax Credits from the following year's annual Tax Credit ceiling amount (a "Forward Allocation") for those Projects that: 1) received a partial Allocation solely for the purpose of maximizing the Allocation of Tax Credits available in the current Tax Credit year; or 2) in the event that ADOH determines that a material error prevented an otherwise qualifying Project from receiving a Reservation.
 If a Forward Allocation is made to an Applicant based on review and underwriting at the time that the Forward Allocation credits are reserved, Applicant may not request any additional credits in the subsequent year with respect to that same Project, nor may a Developer, including any Co-Developer or any Affiliate of a Developer or Co-Developer that is acting as a Developer or Co-Developer on a Project exceed the Maximum Reservation stated in Section 2.2 of this Plan.
-If for reasons beyond the control of the Developer, the SMI Housing Trust Funds contemplated under the 2017 Qualified Allocation Plan are not funded to the Project selected under this Set-Aside, ADOH may consider allocating Tax Credits from the 2019 or 2020 Tax Credit ceiling.
+Applicants who receive a Forward Allocation of 2022 Tax Credits are required to Place the Project in Service by December 31, 2023.

-F. Unsuccessful Applicants
+Unsuccessful Applicants

 After ADOH announces the Reservation of Tax Credits, the ADOH will provide a final decision on the Application to the unsuccessful Applicants which will include their audited score and total scoring breakdown.
 Unsuccessful Applicants may request a meeting or an informal settlement conference with program staff to discuss their Application.
 ADOH may also accept written questions concerning its scoring.
 Questions must be based solely on facts provided in the Applicant's original Application.
 The final decision denying an Application for Tax Credits will provide notice of the right to administrative appeal pursuant to A.R.S. §§ 41-1092 through 1092.12.
-An unsuccessful Application for Reservation of Tax Credits shall expire on the date the governor approves a subsequent Plan, December 31, 2019, or otherwise upon notice by ADOH.
+An unsuccessful Application for Reservation of Tax Credits shall expire on the date the governor approves a subsequent Plan, December 31, 2021, or otherwise upon notice by ADOH.